dij0s/PETAL/thesis/bachelor_thesis.typ

 Since the application must offer a conversational experience, the previously determined state is updated and not overwritten.
 Past fields are only updated if they differ from the new ones.
 As such, context and knowledge is properly accumulated over time.

-Once the municipality is provided, for example, it is not needed anymore as the request is assumed to concern the same municipality.
+Once the municipality is provided, for example, it is not needed anymore as the request is assumed to concern the same municipality (#ref(<example_conversation>)).

 On the other hand, when a request treats a different municipality, both the _context_tools_ and _context_constraints_ defined in #ref(<conversational_state>) are reset.
 This way, the data associated with the previously discussed municipality are cleared.
 To ensure correct implementation, whenever a request concerns a different municipality, both the _context_tools_ and _context_constraints_ defined in #ref(<conversational_state>) are reset.
 This means the geospatial data and guidelines previously associated with the conversation are cleared.